 The Ninth Mindfulness Training: Truthful and Loving Speech

-Aware that words can create happiness or suffering, we are committed to learning to speak truthfully, lovingly, and constructively.
-We will use only words that inspire joy, confidence, and hope as well as promote reconciliation and peace in ourselves and among people.
+Aware that words can create happiness or suffering, we are committed to learning to speak truthfully, lovingly and constructively.
+We will use only words that inspire joy, confidence and hope as well as promote reconciliation and peace in ourselves and among other people.
 We will speak and listen in a way that can help ourselves and others to transform suffering and see the way out of difficult situations.
 We are determined not to say untruthful things for the sake of personal interest or to impress people, nor to utter words that might cause division or hatred.
-We will protect the happiness and harmony of our Sangha by refraining from speaking about the faults of another persons in their absence and always ask ourselves whether our perceptions are correct.
+We will protect the happiness and harmony of our Sangha by refraining from speaking about the faults of other persons in their absence and always ask ourselves whether our perceptions are correct.
 We will speak only with the intention to understand and help transform the situation.
-We will not spread rumors nor criticize or condemn things of which we are not sure.
+We will not spread rumours nor criticise or condemn things of which we are not sure.
 We will do our best to speak out about situations of injustice, even when doing so may make difficulties for us or threaten our safety.

 The Tenth Mindfulness Training: Protecting and Nourishing the Sangha